lightningnetwork/lnd/lntest/README.md

 further validates the current test case has no dangling uncleaned states, such as transactions left in mempool, open channels, etc.

+### Different Code Used in `lntest`

+Since the miner in `lntest` uses regtest, it has a very fast block production rate, which is the greatest difference between the conditions it simulates and the real-world has.
+Aside from that, `lnd` has several places that use different code, which is triggered by the build flag `integration`, to speed up the tests.
+They are summarized as followings,

+1. `funding.checkPeerFundingLockInterval`, which is used when we wait for the peer to send us `FundingLocked`.
+This value is 1 second in `lnd`, and 10 milliseconds in `lntest`.
+2. `lncfg.ProtocolOptions`, which is used to specify protocol flags.
+In `lnd`, anchor and script enforced lease are enabled by default, while in `lntest`, they are disabled by default.
+3. Reduced scrypt parameters are used in `lntest`.
+In `lnd`, the parameters N, R, and P are imported from `snacl`, while in `lntest` they are replaced with `waddrmgr.FastScryptOptions`.
+Both `macaroon` and `aezeed` are affected.
+4. The method, `nextRevocationProducer`, defined in `LightningWallet` is slightly different.
+For `lnwallet`, it will check a special pre-defined channel ID to test restoring channel backups created with the old revocation root derivation method.